dealien/othello/README.md

 I TAKE NO CREDIT FOR THE CREATION OF ANY CONTENT WITHIN THE TEXT AND FILES PRESENTED HERE.

-The Othello text was downloaded and re-hosted so that I could make a few changes to the formatting of said text.
+I downloaded and re-hosted the original Othello text from MIT's online Shakespeare archive so that I could personalize the formatting and presentation of the text.

 Original Host: